Google Maps Now Uses Street View To Show You Exactly Where To Make Turns

 I've never seen nor heard of it.
 What does it look like, because I'm looking at both my Google branded browser and the Chrome browser on my iPhone (I'm terribly sorry, I just like my iPhone, I don't even know why), and I don't see any Troll Thingy...

 How stupid is the average person?
-(Score:2)
+(Score:5, Funny)

 Jeezuz fuck us, let's have an app that sends all these people onto train tracks and tells them to wait until a train hits them.